Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Other common presser feet are a zipper foot, buttonhole foot, button sewing foot, and a blind hem foot.
 If you plan to quilt, the best sewing feet for this are a walking foot, spring-action quilting foot, and 1/4″ presser foot.
 There are also feet for cording, beads, pintucks, satin stitching, invisible zippers, narrow hems, ribbons, bias tape binding, and so much more.

 Fray Check is a colorless liquid that stiffens fabric to prevent fraying.
 It can be used to reinforce a buttonhole or to fix sewing errors as well.
 It is permanent, so you can wash projects that you have used it on.
 I like to also use it to keep the ends of cut ribbon from fraying.

 Occasionally, it’s helpful to have temporary adhesive to hold projects together.
-When I’m embroidering, I use quilt basting spray to hold the stabilizer to my fabric.
+When I’m embroidering, my favorite sprays are quilt basting spray or Odif 505, which hold the stabilizer to my fabric.
 In sewing, this can be used to hold quilt pieces together also!
 With temporary adhesive, you can reposition fabric items.
 You also don’t have to worry about it gumming up your sewing machine needle if you sew over it.

 There’s also temporary fabric glue as well as permanent fabric glue.
 Examples of things you can do with permanent glue are affixing small jewels and other notions.

 Other Sewing Supplies and Notions

 It’s also nice to have a stock of hook and loop fastener as well as ribbon, buttons, zippers, and other small sewing accessories.
 Snaps, fasteners, and other types of clasps are also handy if you’ll be sewing clothes.
 Double fold bias-binding tape is useful for binding edges of fabrics together, too.